N4-Nishant/Sample_App/README.md

 # Sample_App
-App with only a UI for HarmonyOS platform
+UI for a app built in eTS for HarmonyOS

 # Pages